SarantaS/VR-Project/README.md

 # VR-Project
 A VR project based on wheelchair locomotion

-The submitted files makes up the whole VR project including including all assets and scripts.

-The executable file can be found under the VR Project folder.
+The only submitted file is the executable as the source code is too big for github.

 Finally, there may be some problems with opening doors in the school scene as hardware problems have destroyed some of the assets and scripts attached to it.
 Apart from that, the house scene should be working.